Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: Second-order optimality conditions

-\end{assumption2} The same condition as \eqref{eq:structure-non-diff} but imposed on an adjoint state was employed in \cite{WachsmuthWachsmuth2011} to derive error estimates w.r.t. to the regularization parameter for an elliptic optimal control problem.
+for all $\epsilon \in (0,1)$ {and for some constant $c_s >0$.} \end{assumption2} The same condition as \eqref{eq:structure-non-diff} but imposed on an adjoint state was employed in \cite{WachsmuthWachsmuth2011} to derive error estimates w.r.t. the regularization parameter for an elliptic optimal control problem.
 Such a condition was also employed in \cite{Wachsmuth2013} to deal with the parameter choice rule for the Tikhonov regularization parameter depending on a posteriori computable quantities.
 In \cite{DeckelnichHinze2012}, a more general version of \eqref{eq:structure-non-diff} was used to show the a priori error estimates for the approximation of elliptic control problems.

 The assumption \eqref{eq:structure-non-diff} requires that the set $\{\bar y \in E_f \}$ has measure zero, which implies the G\^{a}teaux-differentiability at $\bar u$ of $S$ according to \cref{prop:G-diff-control2state}.
 Thanks to \cref{cor:G-diff}, the functional $F$ is G\^{a}teaux-differentiable in $\bar u$.
 Moreover, the derivative in $\bar u$ of $F$ is defined as